 Most NCAT hearing venues and facilities are wheelchair accessible.
-Disabled parking may also be available in some locations.
+Disabled parking is available in some locations.

 NCAT provides a number of services to ensure people with a hearing disability receive equal access to our services:

-NCAT has produced an Easy Read version of the Guardianship Division fact sheet What to expect at a hearing' is available for people with cognitive disability.
+An Easy Read version of the Guardianship Division fact sheet 'What to expect at a hearing' is available for people with cognitive disability.